QuickImageComment/QuickImageComment/README.md

 For displaying RAW images, the LibRaw library is integrated.
 If the camera manufacturer's codec or the Microsoft Raw Image Extension (which supports various RAW formats) are installed, they are used and then display is usually faster.
 One can install both a specific codec and the Microsoft Extension.
 The specific codec is then used for the corresponding images.
 For all others first the Microsoft Extension is tried and as last option the integrated LibRaw library.
 For the display of the metadata no codec is needed.

 The program runs under Microsoft Windows 7, 8, 10 and 11 and is available as 32-bit and 64-bit variant.
 German or English can be selected as the language.
+There is also a version with sligthly reduced functionality available, which runs on Windows XP with .Net 4.0 framework.

 QuickImageComment is free software; you can use it under the terms of the GNU General Public License as published by the Free Software Foundation.